Repurposing an old garden shed is not a fun job but one certainly worth the effort, come along with me as I share this endeavor.

 I will try to not focus on any survivors who may watch me.
 I will continue on until yet another project has been completed.
 Ready to be checked off my list.
 Reminding myself that I can tackle anything even giant vengeful spiders.

 I will look to my list encouraged.
-It really is in knowing that it all begins and yes, a bit of cleaning too.
+Knowing that it all begins here.